Where Photography sits in the curriculum

 Contextual photography knowledge

-Personal Investigations require students to engage with named photographers and theoretical contexts — Cartier-Bresson, Avedon, Cindy Sherman, Wolfgang Tillmans, more recent contemporary practitioners.
+Personal Investigations require students to engage with named photographers and theoretical contexts: Cartier-Bresson, Avedon, Cindy Sherman, Wolfgang Tillmans, and more recent contemporary practitioners.
 Tutors guide students towards photographers whose work meaningfully connects to their own project rather than name-dropping at random.

 Choosing a Photography tutor